 It was very painful for me and for them as I told them the story that morning.
 I was crying and many of them started to cry as well.
 It was a time though where I felt we really bonded and it was a learning moment.

-At the foundation is the trust born of knowing that our values are shared and lived.
-The students, parents, teachers, staff, alumni and alumni parents and grandparents create a supportive, safe and loving environment through their positive, caring relationships.
-By providing a light-hearted place of serious purpose, one where our students can take risks in finding their potential, they find joy.
+The foundation of our school is having a community that shares and lives our values.
+The students, parents, teachers, staff, alumni, and alumni parents and grandparents create a supportive, safe, and loving environment through their positive, caring relationships.
+By providing a lighthearted place of serious purpose, one where our students can take risks in finding their potential, they find joy.
 With commitment to our shared vision and highest aspirations, we have the power to make a positive difference in the world.

 Below are stories from the Second Principle:

-“Every spirit soaring” is made possible by the contributions – the passionate and compassionate selflessness – of everyone, from a small kindness to investing one’s life in the greater good.
-Membership in the Southridge community has always called us to shift our emphasis to “we” from “me.”
+“Every spirit soaring” is made possible by the contributions and the passionate and compassionate selflessness of everyone, from a small kindness to investing one’s life in the greater good.
+Membership in the Southridge community has always called us to shift our emphasis to “we” from “me”.

 Below are stories from Third Principle: